shenkes/shenkes.github.io/pages/adventurous_art.md

 ### Next Steps
 We finished our required tasks and then went beyond to get *Best Project*, so it is unlikely we will come back to Adventurous Art unless it's to touch it up.
-That being said, here is what I would like to do if I wanted to improve the app.
+That being said, here is what I/we would like to do if I/we wanted to improve the app.
 * Move the project to this github
 * Have an apk available for people to use the app
 * Record a video using the app (and put it on this page)